Encyclomen/Encyclomen.github.io/_pages/about.md

   - /about.html
 ---

-I received the B.S. and M.S. degree from Xiamen University, Xiamen, China.
-Currently, I work as a researcher in Pattern Recognition Center, WeChat AI, Tencent Inc, Beijing.
+I am a PhD student at CUHK Text-Mining Group, supervised by Prof. Lam Wai.
+Previously, I worked as a researcher in Pattern Recognition Center, WeChat AI, Tencent Inc, Beijing (2022-2023).
+Before that, I received my B.S. degree (2015-2019) and M.S. degree (2019-2022) from Xiamen University, supervised by Prof. Su Jinsong.

 Research Fields
 ======